 There are two openings on the east wall of the Dachau gas chamber, one of which is shown in the photo below.

-The information about the two wall openings, which is given in the display in the undressing room next to the gas chamber, is quoted here:
+The information about the two wall openings, which was given in the display in the undressing room next to the gas chamber, when I visited the Dachau Memorial Site in 1997, is quoted here:

 “Vents – flaps where prussic acid poison pellets could be inserted from the outside.”